mannanq/ImageSlideShow/README.md

 4. This should start the image slideshow if there were .jpg in your chosen folder or the directories within
 5. You can pause/reset the slideshow
-6. If the program does not find any files with ".jpg" extension, a "File Not Found" picture will be shown and no controls (play/pause/reset)
+6. If the program does not find any files with ".jpg" extension, a "File Not Found" picture will be shown and no controls (play/pause/reset) will be present.
+(Credit for "File not found" picture: Alamy stock images)